Skip to content

 # umount $rescuemnt/{proc,sys,dev,run,}

-Use other troubleshooting methods
+Use another troubleshooting method

 Related information